MarkPThomas/mark.ly/packages/GIS-ly/README.md

 Test files are designated by the following format `{fileTested}.[u|i|a]spec.ts`.

 ### Unit Tests
 Unit tests should mock any and all calls to database repos or calls to other services.
-Unit tests are typically designated by `u`. \
+Unit tests are typically designated by `u`.

-**Filename:** `{fileTested}.spec.ts` \
+**Filename:** \
+  `{fileTested}.spec.ts`

 **Commands:** \
-`yarn test:u`         - Runs all unit tests directly \
+  `yarn test:u`         - Runs all unit tests directly
 <!-- `yarn test:u:dev`     - Runs all unit tests within a container environment \
 `make run_unit_tests` - Runs all unit tests within a container environment -->

 ### Integration Tests
 Any tests that may include limited calls to a database or service is an integration test.
 These require database migration and seeding test data before testing.
-Integration tests are typically designated by `i`. \
+Integration tests are typically designated by `i`. '

-**Filename:** `{fileTested}.ispec.ts` \
+**Filename:** \
+  `{fileTested}.ispec.ts`

 **Commands:** \
-`yarn test:i`                - Runs all integration tests directly \
+  `yarn test:i`                - Runs all integration tests directly
 <!-- `yarn test:i:dev`            - Runs all integration tests within a container environment \
 `make run_integration_tests` - Runs all integration tests within a container environment -->

 ### Acceptance Tests
 Acceptance tests run on a more fully functional environment and test complex interactions and flow that align more with user stories rather than basic functionality.
-Acceptance tests are typically designated by `a`. \
+Acceptance tests are typically designated by `a`.

-**Filename:** `{fileTested}.aspec.ts` \
+**Filename:** \
+  `{fileTested}.aspec.ts`

-**Commands:**
+**Commands:** \
-`yarn test:a`                - Runs all acceptance tests directly \
+  `yarn test:a`                - Runs all acceptance tests directly
 <!-- `yarn test:a:dev`            - Runs all acceptance tests within a container environment \
 `make run_acceptance_tests`  - Runs all acceptance tests within a container environment -->